MicrosoftDocs/power-pages-docs/power-pages-docs/introduction.md

 :::image type="content" source="media/overview/power-pages-templates.png" alt-text="Use a variety of templates in Power Pages.":::

-You can configure sites to enable anonymous browsing or enable users to sign in to securely create and view data.

 Power Pages is the newest member of the Microsoft Power Platform family.
 With Power Pages, you can build sites using the same shared business data stored in [Microsoft Dataverse](/power-apps/maker/data-platform/data-platform-intro) that you use for building apps, workflows, intelligent virtual agents, reports, and analytics by using other components of Power Platform in your organization.

 :::image type="content" source="media/overview/power-platform1.png" alt-text="Various components of Microsoft Power Platform.":::